Visit To Singapore Drum Shop

 Singapore is one of the world's smallest nations, a sovereign city-state, but also one of the richest.
 And, lucky for us, it's got a thriving drum scene.
 We spoke with Benny Lim of Singapore Drum Shop about it.

-Benny is an enthusiastic supporter of drumming in south Asia, and of music in Singapore.
+Benny is an enthusiastic supporter of drumming in Southeast Asia, and of music in Singapore.
 And, he’s proud of his drum shop.
 In 2013 he was the top Asia Pacific Pork Pie Dealer and the top CRX cymbals distributor.
 We spoke with Benny and some of his friends including drummers Brandon Khoo, Alfe Kim, and Tony Zee.

 Playing clubs in Singapore.